Jasz people

-The Jász (Latin: Jazones) are a Hungarian subgroup of Eastern Iranic descent who have lived in Hungary since the 13th century.
+The Jász (Jazones) are an Iranian ethnic group of Eastern Iranic descent who have lived in Hungary since the 13th century.
 They live mostly in a region known as Jászság, which comprises the north-western part of Jász-Nagykun-Szolnok county.
 They are sometimes known in English by the exonym Jassic and are also known by the endonyms Iasi and Jassy.
 They originated as a nomadic Alanic people from the Pontic steppe.

 Geography

 The cultural and political center of Jászság is the town of Jászberény.

 Jászság is sometimes, erroneously, known as "Jazygia", after a somewhat related Sarmatian people, the Iazyges, who lived in a similar area in ancient times.
-However, there is no direct connection between the Jász and Iazyges.

 History

-The Jasz people descend from nomadic Alanic tribes who settled in the medieval Kingdom of Hungary during the 13th century following the Mongol invasions.
-Their language, which belonged to the east Iranian group that includes modern Ossetian, died out by the 16th century, since which time the Jasz speak Hungarian.
+The Jász people descend from members of a nomadic people, the Alans, who originated on the Eurasian steppe and settled in the Kingdom of Hungary during the 13th century, following the Mongol invasions.
+Their language, which belonged to the East Iranian group that includes modern Ossetian, had reportedly become extinct by the 16th century, when the Jász adopted Hungarian.

-Their name is almost certainly related to that of the Iazyges, one of the Sarmatian tribes which, along with the Roxolani, reached the borders of Dacia during the late 1st century BC (the city of Iași is named for them).
-Residual elements of these tribes, ancestors of the Jasz people, remained behind in the central North Caucasus, mingling with Caucasian peoples to form the present-day Ossetes.
+Despite frequent claims to the contrary, their name is unrelated to that of the Jazyges, one of the Sarmatian tribes which, along with the Roxolani, reached the borders of Dacia during the late 1st century BC, over a thousand years before the Jász accompanied the Cumans into Hungary.
+This confusion is motivated by a superficial resemblance in the names as they appear in Roman transliteration: Hungarian sz is merely a digraph representing a voiceless s sound, while Greek zeta represented originally a voiced affricate (dz), or a combination of fricative and stop (zd), and the initial j in Jász isn't original to the word either.
+So then the two names actually have no more than an a in common.
+This confusion has a long history, as medieval scholars with a knowledge of classical history and writing in Latin were already referring to the Jász as Jazygians.